Trump Floats Delaying The Election. It Would Require A Change In Law

 At the time, Trump rejected that out of hand, saying a few days later: "I never even thought of changing the date of the election.
 Why would I do that?
 November 3rd.
 It's a good number.
 No, I look forward to that election."

-With reporting by NPR White House correspondent Ayesha Rascoe, congressional correspondent Susan Davis and voting reporter Miles Parks
+With reporting by NPR White House reporter Ayesha Rascoe, congressional correspondent Susan Davis and voting reporter Miles Parks.